Embedding model and de Branges-Rovnyak spaces in Dirichlet spaces: Preliminaries

 where $\{a_n\}_{n\geq 1}$ are the zeros of $u$ and $\tau$ a positive singular measure.

 \begin{defi} For a bounded analytic function $b$ on $\disk$ with $\|b\|_{H^\infty(\disk)} = 1$, we define its {boundary spectrum} as the set

 \end{defi} As stated in \cite{10}, the closure $\overline{\sigma(b)}$ is the smallest closed subset of $\T$ containing the closure of the zero set $\{a_n\}_n$ and the supports of the (positive finite) measures $\tau$ and $-\log|b(\zeta)|dm(\zeta)$.
 It is known that $b$ has an analytic extension through any arc of the open set $\T \setminus \overline{\sigma(b)}$ with unimodular values on such arcs, see again \cite{10}.
-If $b=u$ is an inner function, thenit holds
+If $b=u$ is an inner function, then it holds

 In particular, the spectrum of inner functions is a closed set.
 We also note that there exist bounded functions with closed spectrum that are not necessarily inner, for example one-component bounded functions, defined and studied in \cite{12}.
 The name \emph{spectrum} comes from the following fact.
-An easy proof follows from Theorem $20.13$ in \cite{hb2}.

 \begin{thm} Let $b$ be a bounded analytic function on $\disk$ with $\|b\|_{H^\infty(\disk)}=1$.
-Then, the intersection of the spectrum of the operator $X_b^*$ and the torus $\T$ coincides with the closure of the boundary spectrum of $b$.
+Then, the intersection of the spectrum of the operator $X_b^*$ and the unit circle $\T$ coincides with the closure of the boundary spectrum of $b$.
 In symbols,

 \end{thm}